DALL-E-Bot: Introducing Web-Scale Diffusion Models to Robotics: Experiments

-The results of this user study are in Table~\ref{tab:qual}, and videos are available at: \href{https://www.robot-learning.uk/dall-e-bot}{https://www.robot-learning.uk/dall-e-bot}. \method{DALL-E-Bot} received high user scores, showing that it can create satisfactory arrangements in a zero-shot fashion without requiring task-specific training.
-It beats the heuristic baselines, showing that \textbf{users do value semantic correctness for arranging scenes beyond just simple geometric alignment}, which justifies the use of web-scale learning for capturing these subtle semantic arrangement rules.
+The results of this user study are in Table~\ref{tab:qual}.
+Example arrangements are shown in Fig.~\ref{fig:Generated}, and videos are available at: \textbf{\href{https://www.robot-learning.uk/dall-e-bot}{https://www.robot-learning.uk/dall-e-bot}}. \method{DALL-E-Bot} receives high user scores, showing that it can create satisfactory arrangements zero-shot, without requiring task-specific training.
+It beats the heuristic baselines, showing that users value semantic correctness for arranging scenes beyond simple geometric alignment, which justifies the use of web-scale learning of these semantic rules.
 This is especially evident in the dining scene, where DALL-E recognises the semantic structure which can be created from those objects.
-The \method{Abl-Mask-RCNN} \cite{mask-r-cnn} ablation baseline performs poorly in the dining scene, since it often predicts the wrong classes for the objects, e.g. ``frisbee'' instead of ``plate''.
-This makes the prompt to DALL-E unusual, resulting in unnatural images being generated.
-This justifies our use of a dedicated captioning model trained on a larger-scale dataset, rather than being restricted by Mask R-CNN classes. \method{DALL-E-Bot} also outperforms the \method{Abl-No-VG} ablation baseline on some scenes, showing that there is some value in including the edges of the scene in the inpainting mask, which makes DALL-E less likely to generate partial objects at the edge of the image.
-Qualitative results in Fig.~\ref{fig:Generated} also show that the realised arrangements for \method{DALL-E-Bot} closely match the diffusion-generated images for most objects, despite the differences between object instances.
-Note that although the generated plate is square, the real plate is round, and the objects are correctly matched using CLIP semantic features.
+The \method{DALL-E-Bot-NF} ablation performs the worst out of the DALL-E-Bot variants on all scenes.
+This justifies our sample-and-filter approach for using these web-scale models, which ensures that the robot can feasibly create the generated arrangement, rather than naively using the first generated image, which can occasionally be unnatural (see Fig. \ref{fig:no-filter-examples}).
+The \method{DALL-E-Bot-AR} variant performs well generally but struggles in the dining scene, where the thin cutlery may slip, leading to accumulating error since the method auto-regressively conditions on the objects placed so far. \method{DALL-E-Bot} avoids this issue by jointly predicting all object poses.